Alexandrov geometry: foundations: Dimension

 \begin{subthm}{thm:dim-infty-CBA:TopDim} There is a closed separable set $K\subset\spc{U}$ such that

 \end{subthm}

 \end{thm}

-\parbf{Remarks.} Theorem \ref{thm:loc-lip-inverse} gives a stronger version of part (\ref{SHORT.thm:dim-infty-CBA:mnfld}) in finite dimensional case.
+\parbf{Remarks.} Theorem \ref{thm:loc-lip-inverse} gives a stronger version of part \ref{SHORT.thm:dim-infty-CBA:mnfld} in the finite-dimensional case.
 Namely, a complete length $\CAT{}$ space with linear dimension $m$ admits a bi-Lipschitz embedding $\map$ of an open set of $\RR^m$.
-Moreover, the Lipschitz constants of $\map$ can be made arbitrary close to $1$.
+Moreover, the Lipschitz constants of $\map$ can be made arbitrarily close to~$1$.

 \begin{thm}{Corollary} For any separable complete length $\CAT{}$ space $\spc{U}$, we have

 \end{thm}